 In principle, colocation should be considered to offer higher security than IaaS.
 This is because fewer people outside the business should touch the infrastructure.
 In practice, IaaS is likely to be at least as secure as colocation if not more so.

 Both colocation and cloud leave the client dependent upon the vendor to manage physical security.
 With colocation, the client may be able to add some extra physical security features to their space.

 This means that the key potential differentiator is cybersecurity.
 Again, in principle, colocation should be the safer option because there should be no possibility of data being leaked between clients.
 This is, theoretically, a risk with IaaS.

 In practice, however, reputable IaaS vendors take security very seriously.
 What’s more, they have more resources to implement it than most businesses could ever afford.
 That’s why IaaS vendors can now comply with the world’s most rigorous data-security programs such as the EU’s GDPR.

 IaaS and colocation are both very flexible solutions, but they are flexible in different ways.
 IaaS is much more scalable than colocation.
 If you are struggling to predict your IT needs and/or know they will change, then IaaS is likely to be a much better option than colocation.

-Colocation is much more customizable than IaaS.
-With IaaS your options will be limited to what the vendor supports.
+Colocation is much more customizable than cloud.
+With cloud your options will be limited to what the vendor supports.
 If, however, you want maximum freedom to customize your infrastructure, then colocation is the way to go.